 The Biology of Cancer: Robert Weinberg.
 2013 ISBN: 9780815340768 available in both hard and paperback, NY Garland Science

-If this course is closed, please use the following link to add your name to the wait list: Wait List Sign Up for Spring 2018 Courses .
-If you have any questions, please contact the Division of Life Science - Office of Undergraduate Instruction at 848-445-2075 or visit our office at Nelson Labs B112, Busch Campus.
+This course is not offered in Spring 2019.
+If you have any questions, please contact the Division of Life Science - Office of Undergraduate Instruction at 848-445-2075or visit our office at Nelson Labs B112, Busch Campus.

 ** All information is subject to change at the discretion of the course coordinator.